 Republicans Speak Out About Trump Administration’s ‘Zero Tolerance’ Immigration Policy

-The Trump administration’s immigration “zero tolerance” policy that result in the separation of thousands of children from their families stoked outrage over the weekend, and several prominent Republicans sounded off.
+The Trump administration’s immigration “zero tolerance” policy that results in the separation of thousands of children from their families stoked outrage over the weekend, and several prominent Republicans sounded off.

-Some called for the administration to end the separations while others renewed their calls for broader immigration reform.
+Some called for the administration to end the separations while others renewed their calls for broader immigration revisions.

 Here’s a look at some of the Republicans who have spoken out.